edtbl76/gatsby-test-blog/content/blog/2022/09/03-architects3/index.md

 This role was designed to help extend the scope of the product manager, by obfuscating some level of detail away from them.
 Presumably these product managers were emphasizing stakeholder management skills.

+## Data/Information Architect

+As mentioned in the organizational section, there is a category of technical architect focused on data and information.
+In a product-focused role, data and information architects are usually focused on designing schemas (or application constraints in so-called 'schemaless' systems).
+Sometimes, they are a hybrid application/data architect, focused on designing how applications (or larger systems) provide capabilities for managing data, caching data, persisting data, etc.

+For companies that offer some form of managed services that deals with persistence (i.e. Database as a Service, or even Storage as a Service), it is likely that the data architects will play a role more synonymous with their organizational counterparts.

 ## UX Architect